 Look after yourself, drink plenty and here’s hoping we enjoy warm but not roasting temperatures again soon.

 Take it easy.

 How do you keep your cool in ferocious heat?

 What are your kids favourite things to do in Sydney when it’s hot?

 P.S.
-This post updated 20th November 2015 – I just noticed that the photo I made is not of Sydney at all – it’s Jervis Bay… not to worry.
+This post is annually updated – I just noticed that the photo I made is not of Sydney at all – it’s Jervis Bay… not to worry.